SnehaNarendran01071998/SnehaNarendran01071998/README.md

 ### Hi there 👋
 I am Sneha Narendran.
-I like to learn new things.
+I like to solve problems.
+I currently work in Thoughtworks as a developer

 <!--
 **SnehaNarendran01071998/SnehaNarendran01071998** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.